dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_1.md

 Variations:
 * using a queue for F makes a BFS
 * using a stack for F makes a DFS
-* this is a forward search, it can also do a backward search
+* this is a forward search, it is also possible do a backward search (start from the error state and computes the predecessors)

 #### Encoding data as automaton